 Before you start making your wall planter, plan out where you want your plants to sit on the wire board – or wall if you're fixing direct to the surface.
 Think about the height of the plants that you want in each crate; you want to make sure they have enough space to grow without looking cramped.
-Use our house plant display ideas for inspiration.
+Use our indoor garden guide for inspiration.

 Step two: measure the planter's straps

 Thread the leather roll or canvas around the crate, and loop it behind the wire rack.
 Pull it tight until the wooden crate sits nicely against the rack.
 Once you’re satisfied with the positioning, overlap both ends of the straps by a good 5cm, and cut off the excess with a utility knife.
 Repeat this twice for every crate.

 If you are doing without the wire rack, you'll need to position the straps with the crates in place and mark on the wall where you want to drill and screw.
 You'll need an extra pair of hands to help with this.